 When to Seek Medical Care for a Toothache

 You should call your doctor or dentist about a toothache when:

 - Pain is not relieved by over-the-counter drugs

 - You experience severe pain after a tooth is pulled; this may occur on the second or third day after tooth extraction.
-This is a result of the tooth socket being exposed to air.
+This is a result of the clot falling out and bone exposed until a new clot and cover the exposed bone.
 The condition is known as "dry socket syndrome."
 If you develop this condition, you should see a dentist within 24 hours.

 - Pain is associated with swelling of the gums or face, or you have discharge around a tooth; fever is an important sign of infection in dental disease.
 Simple dental decay (caries) does not cause fever.
 These signs may signify an infection surrounding the tooth, the gum, or the jaw bone (mandible).
 Fever and swelling may indicate the presence of an abscess.
 Dental abscesses may require antibiotics and surgical opening (drainage) of the abscess.
 When this procedure is recommended to be done inside the tooth (endodontic drainage), a "root canal" is performed.